-There were a total of 22,565 clients served in GSD programs in FY 20/21.
-This is an increase of 8,301 clients from the previous year.
+There was a total of 21,337 clients served in GSD programs in FY 21/22.
+This is a slight decrease of 1,228 clients from the previous year.

 Data in the charts on the following pages reflect that for many of the programs, "unknown/not reported" continues to be entered in the electronic health record for "race", "ethnicity", "sexual orientation" and "gender identity."
 This suggests that further training may be needed to equip staff with the skills and knowledge to be able to elicit this information from the client.
-BHS will be focusing on providing cultural humility training and training focused on Sexual Orientation, Gender Identity and Expression (SOGIE) affirming behavioral health care in FY 2022-23 as part of the annual cultural competence training requirement.
+BHS focused on providing cultural humility training and training focused on Sexual Orientation, Gender Identity and Expression (SOGIE) affirming behavioral health care in FY 2022-23 as part of the annual cultural competence training requirement.
+We will continue to monitor the reporting of SOGIE data since the training has concluded.
+We plan to offer office hours for staff to meet with the instructor of the SOGIE affirming behavioral health care training.